[Case Study] How to Go From ZERO to SEVEN Pull-Ups in 10-Weeks Even When You’re a Busy Mom of Four and Work Full-time

 What Are the Benefits of Doing Pull-Ups?

-And for good reason.
+Pulling is one of the fundamental human movements and for good reason.
 Nothing expresses this movement more than a good old-fashioned pull-up.

 We use pulling movements every single day.
 Opening doors.
 Picking something up from the floor.
 Pulling yourself up onto something, or even climbing or hanging from a ledge.